So we're sitting in the coffee shop and this guy near us has some books on the table.

 - The Heller Case (the landmark decision by the Supreme Court in 2008 protecting an individual's right to bear arms for self-defense in "federal enclaves").

 So somebody says jokingly, "You think he's a Republican?"

 It made me think how we get judged by not only our behaviors, but also by our apparent beliefs, politics, and associations.

-Even if we don't necessary do anything wrong or controversial, people see us, sum us up, and place judgement upon us.
+Even if we don't necessarily do anything wrong or controversial, people see us, sum us up, and place judgment upon us.